Embed Code

 ), strongly absorbs the UVB and UVC wavelengths and forms a protective ozone layer at the lower stratosphere, which shields the biosphere from ionizing ultraviolet radiation.
 However, ozone present at the surface is a corrosive byproduct of smog and thus an air pollutant.

 Oxygen was isolated by Michael Sendivogius before 1604, but it is commonly believed that the element was discovered independently by Carl Wilhelm Scheele, in Uppsala, in 1773 or earlier, and Joseph Priestley in Wiltshire, in 1774.
 Priority is often given for Priestley because his work was published first.
 Priestley, however, called oxygen "dephlogisticated air", and did not recognize it as a chemical element.
-The name oxygen was coined in 1777 by Antoine Lavoisier, who first recognized oxygen as a chemical element and correctly characterized the role it plays in combustion.
+In 1777, Antoine Lavoisier first recognized oxygen as a chemical element and correctly characterized the role it plays in combustion.

 Oxygen (Wiktionary)